ThomasBTR/estate-server/README.md

 You will need for this project :

-- [maven](https://maven.apache.org/install.html) to build the project
+- [maven](https://maven.apache.org/install.html) to build the project (current : 3.6.3)
-- [Java 17](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) to run the project
+- [Java 17](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) to run the project (current : openjdk 17.0.6 2023-01-17)
-- [Docker](https://docs.docker.com/get-docker/) to run the database and the minio server
+- [Docker](https://docs.docker.com/get-docker/) to run the database and the minio server (current : 23.0.2, build 569dd73)

 ### The database and minio server